 A startup is using bacteria to produce an economically viable, biological-based alternative to traditional clay brick.

-The bioMason pilot plant can produce around 500 bricks a week, and can make bricks that glow in the dark, bricks that absorb pollution and bricks that change colour when wet.
+The bioMason pilot plant can produce around 500 bricks a week, bricks that can glow in the dark, that can absorb pollution and bricks that change colour when wet.
 The next step is allowing customers to grow bricks on site.
 They are also developing a powder or syrup growing medium that can be shipped around the world and reconstituted with water.

 We have previously seen innovations aimed at reducing carbon emissions.
 These include plastic made from bio-waste and a solar powered yacht.
 With the bacteria-grown brick bioMason hope to revolutionise the building and construction industry.